Bubbly Creek: History

 A man standing on slaughterhouse-derived waste in Bubbly Creek in Chicago in 1911.

 The area surrounding Bubbly Creek was originally a wetland; during the 19th century, channels were dredged to increase the rate of flow into the Chicago River and dry out the area to increase the amount of habitable land in the fast-growing city.
 The South Fork became an open sewer for the local stockyards, especially the Union Stock Yards.
-Meatpackers dumped waste, such as blood and entrails, into the nearest river.
+Meat-packers dumped waste, such as blood and entrails, into the nearest river.
 The creek received so much blood and offal that it began to bubble methane and hydrogen sulfide gas from the products of decomposition.

 In 1906, author Upton Sinclair wrote The Jungle, a portrait of America's meat packing industry.
-In it, he reported on the state of Bubbly Creek, writing that:
+In it, he reports on the state of Bubbly Creek, writing:

 "Bubbly Creek" is an arm of the Chicago River, and forms the southern boundary of the Union Stock Yards; all the drainage of the square mile of packing-houses empties into it so that it is really a great open sewer a hundred or two feet wide.
 One long arm of it is blind, and the filth stays there forever and a day.
 The grease and chemicals that are poured into it undergo all sorts of strange transformations, which are the cause of its name; it is constantly in motion as if huge fish were feeding in it, or great leviathans disporting themselves in its depths.
 Bubbles of carbonic gas will rise to the surface and burst, and make rings two or three feet wide.
 Here and there the grease and filth have caked solid, and the creek looks like a bed of lava; chickens walk about on it, feeding, and many times an unwary stranger has started to stroll across and vanished temporarily.
 The packers used to leave the creek that way, till every now and then the surface would catch on fire and burn furiously, and the fire department would have to come and put it out.
 Once, however, an ingenious stranger came and started to gather this filth in scows, to make lard out of; then the packers took the cue, and got out an injunction to stop him, and afterwards gathered it themselves.
 The banks of "Bubbly Creek" are plastered thick with hairs, and this also the packers gather and clean.